 The November Budget 2025 has arrived.
-The unexpected publication caused a buzz in Westminster and gave the public an early look at the government’s plans.
-This Budget introduces major tax changes, new support measures and several important reforms that will affect households and businesses across the UK.
+The unexpected and accidental early publication caused a buzz in Westminster and gave the public an early look at the government’s plans.
+The 2025 Budget introduces major tax changes, new support measures and several important reforms that will affect households and businesses across the UK.

 Inflation and the Economic Outlook

-The OBR expects inflation to reach 3.5% this year and fall to 2.5% next year.
-It also expects inflation to return to the 2% target in 2027.
-Alongside these figures, the OBR predicts weaker productivity growth.
-It links this to slower economic growth from 2026.
+The OBR expects inflation to reach 3.5% in 2025 and fall to 2.5% in 2026.
+It also forecasts inflation to return to the 2% target in 2027.
+Alongside these forecasts, the OBR predicts weaker productivity growth.
+This places continued pressure on long-term economic performance.

-GDP should grow by 1.5% in 2025.
-The OBR had forecast stronger growth earlier in the year, yet it still sees a modest rebound.
-Growth then dips slightly in later years.
-The weaker outlook reduces expected tax revenue.
-The government says it will respond with targeted tax increases and careful investment decisions.
+GDP should grow by around 1.5% in 2025, which marks a modest rebound.
+Growth then remains steady but slightly lower than earlier forecasts in later years.
+The softer outlook reduces expected tax revenues and the government says it will respond through targeted tax increases and investment plans.

 Tax Threshold Freezes

-One of the most significant changes concerns income tax thresholds.
-The government will freeze these thresholds until 2031.
+The government will freeze Income Tax thresholds until 2031.
 As wages rise, more people will move into higher tax bands.
-The OBR expects 780,000 more people to pay income tax by 2029.
+The OBR predicts that 780,000 more people will pay Income Tax in 2029/30 compared to the March 2025 forecast.

-Employer National Insurance thresholds will also remain frozen for three extra years from 2028.
+Employers’ National Insurance thresholds will also remain frozen for an additional three years from 2028.
 This measure aims to raise revenue but also increases pressure on employers as wages rise.

-Together, these freezes will push the overall tax burden to record levels.
-The OBR expects taxes to reach 38% of GDP by 2030.
+Together, these freezes will push the UK’s overall tax burden to record levels.
+The OBR expects taxes to reach around 38% of GDP by 2030/31.

 Pension and Savings Changes